1chooo/ncu-letter-of-recommendation/README.md

-# NCU Letter od Recommendation Template
+# NCU Letter of Recommendation Template

 A modified LaTex Template of Recommendation/Reference Letter for National Central University (NCU).